nhsx/open-source-policy/open-source-policy.md

 * The relevant licence that governs its distribution and use

 * Any other legal or regulatory requirements

-* Whether the code is actively maintained (and if not, when maintenance stopped).

 Contribution and Community Guidelines (see below) may be included in the README or in separate documents in a project’s top level directory.